About the Book Club

 What are your favorite books?
 Recommend and discuss them here!

 List your top 5, 10, 15 ...

-What is your all-time favorite book?
+Who is your favorite character?

 What's the most memorable book from your childhood?

-Comment on other writers' favorites.
+Comment on other writers' choices.

 Write a book review.